Anchorage School Board grapples with $107M budget deficit

 “I could not balance this budget without cutting programs and people.
 There is no other way to do it,” Bellamy said.
 “I don’t care how optimistic we are.
 I mean there’s a lot that’s unknown but this is very frustrating for me.”

-Member Kelly Lessens said she did her best to maintain a low student-to-teacher ratio during the exercise, opting instead for cuts to sports and activities.
+Member Kelly Lessens said she did her best to maintain a low pupil-to-teacher ratio during the exercise, opting instead for cuts to sports and activities.

 “It's my duty to understand what the community values, and I understand the community values class sizes, which is why I acted as I did this morning,” Lessens said.
 “It certainly raises the question of, is this an emergency?
 And it truly is.”

-School Board President Andy Holleman was the first to balance the budget using the tool, doing so by assuming a $1,500 increase to the state’s per-student funding formula, called the Base Student Allocation.
+School Board President Andy Holleman was the first to balance the budget using the tool, doing so by assuming a $1,500 increase to the Base Student allocation, the state’s per-student funding formula.
 Board Member Carl Jacobs took the opposite approach, working to erase the budget deficit without assuming any additional funding from the state.

 Gov. Mike Dunleavy and lawmakers have made education funding a priority for the upcoming legislative session.
 But even if lawmakers pass the same $680 increase to the Base Student Allocation as they did last year, which was vetoed as a permanent increase by Dunleavy, the district would still have a $62 million deficit.